petalmd/bright_serializer/README.md

 ### Relations

-`has_one`, `has_many` and `belongs_to` helper methods can be use to use an other serializer for nested attribute and relations.
+`has_one`, `has_many` and `belongs_to` helper methods can be use to use an other serializer for nested attributes and relations.

+* The `serializer` option must be provided.

 When using theses methods you can pass options that will be apply like any other attribute.

-* The option `if` can be pass to show or hide the hole attribute.
+* The option `if` can be pass to show or hide the attribute.
-* The option `entity` to
+* The option `entity` to generate API documentation.

-* The `serializer` option must be provided.
+* The option `fields` to only serializer some attributes of the nested object.
-* The option `params` can be passed.
-It will be merged with the root `params`.
+* The option `params` can be passed, it will be merged with the parent params.
-* The option `if` can be pass like any other attribute.
 * A block can be passed to change the method to call on the object.

 ```ruby